vdasu/lighter-r/README.md

 # LIGHTER-R #
-LIGHTER-R is a tool to (near-)optimally implement a given 4 × 4 SBox in using logic gates from a reversible logic library (with an associated cost metric).
+LIGHTER-R is a tool to (near-)optimally implement a given 4 × 4 SBox using logic gates from a reversible logic library (with an associated cost metric).
 This is an extension of the tool LIGHTER [[original publication](https://tosc.iacr.org/index.php/ToSC/article/view/806), [archived publication](https://eprint.iacr.org/2017/101), [source codes](http://jeremy.jean.free.fr/pub/fse2018_layer_implementations.tar.gz)]; which only works for 4 × 4 SBoxes the classical computing paradigm, namely for ASIC and CPU implementations.

 The source codes, hosted at [GitHub](https://github.com/vdasu/lighter-r), are a supporting component for the paper:
 **Optimizing SBoxes For Circuit Implementation: From Classical To Reversible**